 - You can break each piece as you go OR you can break one piece and then line them up on a cutting board.
 Cut the ends of all the stalks at the same point.

 - Do not discard your asparagus ends.
 I like to freeze them and use to make vegetable stock or asparagus soup!

-How to Bake Asparagus in the Oven
+How To Bake Asparagus

 Now the easy part, it’s time to make your Garlic Parmesan Baked Asparagus and it couldn’t be easier to do.